 I also have a Canon Powershot SD1200 IS, an outstanding 10-megapixel camera that I used to take on most trips, especially abroad.
 This used to supplement my iPhone.
 But having acquired an iPhone 7Plus, I'm afraid that both of my old Canon cameras will stay at home.
 The new Canon 80D with the 70-300mm lens, while substantially heavier than my previous ones, will almost certainly accompany me on trips where the iPhone 7+ can't manage really sharp telephoto shots.
 (See comparisons, left)

 Up until iOS10 and MacOS Sierra, I was using Aperture for managing and editing photographs, but Aperture is no longer supported on the Mac (and never was on iOS).
 And Photos for both MacOS and iOS has dramatically improved with its latest versions.
-So I've switched to Photos for post-editing, with Pixelmator for finer tuning of digital photos.
+So I've switched to Photos for post-editing, with Pixelmator or Photoshop for finer tuning of digital photos.

 To view my portfolio, click on the links below!
 Captions appear when mousing over individual pics (well, they will, as soon as I do them).